-BOOKER T. WASHINGTON slopt there.
-Walter White, a bounder of the NAACP, lived around the corner and offen winited.
-There was a garben that, in retravpect, reminds her of Eden - filled with almost every vegetable and fruit, The stables housed harses for survey rides, and inside, the wide, pine flows were want to a bouev-colored giosa.
+BOOKER 7.
+WASHINGTON slept there.
+Walter White, a Bounder of the KAACP, lived around the corner and offen witted.
+There was a gartient that, in retremped, remining are of Eden - filled with almost every vegetable and fruit, the stables housed horsen for survey rides, and inside, the wide, and foor survey wand to a bouve-colored gluos.

-For Locy Racker Alien, who grow up there, the Henry lacker Home at 64 Piedmont Ave, is honce - albeit a fold once - full of memories of a genteel past.
-Her taker, Henry Incker, Georgia's collector of internal revenue appointed by resident William McKinley in 1897, brought her mother lacker
+For Lacy Racker Alken, who grow up there, the Henry usker Home A de Fledmont Ave. in home - silbeit a fold nme - full of memories of a genterel past.
+Her father, Henry acter, Georgia's collector of internal revenue appointed by readent William McKinley in 1857, brought her mother larke